 🔞 Not for sale to under 18s

-Have a question? +336 70 73 89 02
+Have a question?
+06 70 73 89 02

 Cannabis is a plant native to Central and South Asia.
 Plants rich in fiber and low in Tetrahydrocannabinol (THC*) are called "hemp" or "agricultural hemp", while THC-rich varieties are called "Indian hemp" or cannabis.

 The main psychoactive constituent of cannabis is delta-9-tetrahydrocannabinol, also known as THC for short.
-But it's not the only psychoactive compound: alongside THC, there's also THC-V Le (tetrahydrocannabivarin) and THC-P ("tetrahydrocannabiphorol", also known as "Delta-P"), although these are available at much lower levels (less than 1% THCP and THCV, compared with regularly over 20% THC)..
+But it's not the only psychoactive compound: alongside THC, there's also THC-V Le (tetrahydrocannabivarin) and THC-P ("tetrahydrocannabiphorol", also known as "Delta-P"), although these are available at much lower levels (less than 1% THCP and THCV, compared with regularly over 20% THC).

-The average THC concentration of cannabis flower is around 11% in 2018, while that of resin averages 26.5%.
-The THC concentration of resins has tripled in fifteen years, while that of weed has risen by 40% over the same period[2].
-However, this increase has come at the cost of the concentration of other cannabinoids.
-While THC increased, CBD, CBG and all other cannabinoids decreased.
-We now know that the psychotropic power of cannabis is not only caused by THC levels, but by the balance of all the compounds involved.
+As THC increased, CBD, CBG and all the other cannabinoids decreased.
+We now know that the psychotropic power of cannabis is not only caused by THC levels, but by the balance of all the compounds brought together.
 This is known as the "entourage effect".
 This explains why, despite the ever-increasing THC content of marijuana, its psychotropic potency has not increased in tandem.

 In high doses, THC produces cannabic intoxication, characterized by feelings of euphoria and physical well-being.
 It is accompanied by a dissociation of ideas, and errors of appreciation of time and space (reduced alertness).
 Sensory perceptions are heightened and generally pleasant[3].